 Improved SBR wastewater treatment offers valuable benefits in relation to footprint, less power use and maintenance due to less equipment.
 Bio-selector technology for maximum process efficiency, enhanced sludge stability, inherent N & P removal without the use of mixers.
 Optional disinfection by hypochlorite or UV and sludge treatment by filter presses or drying beds.

 The Improved Sequencing Batch Reactor (ISBR) is a biological wastewater treatment process which incorporates innovative process sophistication in a low cost, small footprint design, providing operational simplicity, flexibility and reliability not available in conventional activated sludge systems.
 The system has been used to treat domestic, municipal and a wide variety of industrial wastewater.

 ISBR Process Cycle Operation

 The ISBR utilizes a simple repeated time-based sequence of operation, which incorporates:

 - FILL – DECANTING (to remove treated effluent)

 Completion of these three operations in the sequence described above constitutes a “cycle”, which is then repeated.

-Primary sedimentation will NOT be required prior to the ASBR process, and secondary clarification / sedimentation will NOT be required after the ASBR process.
+Primary sedimentation will NOT be required prior to the ISBR process, and secondary clarification / sedimentation will NOT be required after the ISBR process.

 Waste Activated Sludge (WAS) Treatment

-The ASBR has inherent biological phosphorus removal which takes place in the tanks.
+The ISBR has inherent biological phosphorus removal which takes place in the tanks.